jincyarj/java-demo/README.md

-# Maven - How to create a Java web application project......
+# Maven - How to create a Java web application project.
 Maven 3, Spring 5 MVC, JUnit 5, Logback and Jetty web server.
 A simple web project to display a current date.

 Project Link - https://www.mkyong.com/maven/how-to-create-a-web-application-project-with-maven/